Reading time: 11 minutes

 Taking money out of super

-When you reach your preservation age and retire you can withdraw your savings and accumulated earnings in a lump sum, as an income stream from a super pension, or a mix of the two.
-Withdrawals are usually tax free, but if you are younger than 60 there may be tax to pay.
+When you reach age 60 (or more) and retire you can withdraw your savings and accumulated earnings in a lump sum, as an income stream from a super pension or a mix of the two.

-Before you can start taking money out of super, you need to transfer up to a maximum of $1.6 million (known as the transfer balance cap) into a pension account.
-Then you must withdraw a minimum amount each year based on your age and account balance (see table below).
+If you decide to use a super pension, you may transfer up to a maximum of $1.9 million (known as the transfer balance cap) into a pension account.
+In the most common account-based pensions you must withdraw a minimum amount each year based on your age and account balance (see table below).
 There is no maximum withdrawal amount, although most retirees tend to err on the side of caution for fear their money will run out.

 Minimum pension payment percentages by age